nats-io/spring-nats/README.md

 </dependency>
 ```

+See the [Spring Cloud Stream Documentation](https://spring.io/projects/spring-cloud-stream) for information about more complex configurations of the bindings.

 The NATS binder leverages the autoconfigure module, or manual configuration to build a NATS connection.
 Standard properties are used to specify inputs and outputs.
 Inputs, specified with a destination and group name are mapped to subjects and queue names, with the destination becoming the subject, and the group becoming the queue.
 Outputs are specified with a destination name that becomes the subject.

-The binder supports standard consumers through a dispatcher.
+Consumers are implemented with a dispatcher.
 Each consumer will create its own dispatcher in the core library, resulting in a thread per consumer.

+Polled consumers are implemented with a subscription.

 > Currently the polling code will wait forever for a message and is not configurable.

-The binder supports polled consumers through subscriptions.
-These subscriptions do not use resources, and depend on the application to request the next message.

 Producers publish directly through the connection.